Gufik4/html-bundler/README.md

 #### licence: feel free to use, modify and share
 #### add a star if you like it

-# problem which this tool solve
+# problem which this tool solves
-### you develop complex page without server-side rendering with template engine where is only index.html on front-end side
+#### you develop complex page without server-side rendering with template engine where is only index.html on front-end side
-### you can't split index.html into logical sections and put it into separate files
+#### you can't split index.html into logical sections and put it into separate files

 # now you can - just have to follow these simple rules